(415 ILCS 60/13)

 the Director.
 Beginning July 1, 2005, any pesticide dealer that sells non-restricted use pesticides for use in the production of an agricultural commodity in containers with a capacity of 2.5 gallons or greater or 10 pounds or greater must also register with the Department on forms provided by the Director.
 Through 2017, registration shall consist of passing a required

 examination and payment of a $100 registration fee.
-For the years 2018 and thereafter, the pesticide dealer registration fee for a multi-year registration period is $300.
+For the years 2018 through 2023, the pesticide dealer registration fee for a multi-year registration period is $300.
+For the years 2024 and thereafter, the pesticide dealer registration fee for a multi-year registration period is $350.

 The late application fee for a pesticide dealer registration shall be $20 in